Cahuilla language

-Cahuilla /kə.ˈwiː.ə/, or Ivilyuat (Ɂívil̃uɂat or Ivil̃uɂat /chl/), is an endangered Uto-Aztecan language, spoken by the various tribes of the Cahuilla Nation, living in the Coachella Valley, San Gorgonio Pass and San Jacinto Mountains region of southern California.
-The Cahuilla demonyms include Ɂívil̃uwenetem or Iviatam – speakers of Ivilyuat (Iviɂa) – or táxliswet meaning "person."
+Cahuilla (/kəˈwiːə/, kə-WEE-ə), or ’Ivillu’at (/chl/ or /chl/), is an endangered Uto-Aztecan language, spoken by the various tribes of the Cahuilla Nation, living in the Coachella Valley, San Gorgonio Pass and San Jacinto Mountains region of southern California.
+The Cahuilla demonyms include ’Ivilluwenetem or ’Ivi’atam – speakers of ’Ivillu’at (’Ivi’a) – or taxliswet meaning "person."
 A 1990 census revealed 35 speakers in an ethnic population of 800.
-With such a decline, Ivilyuat is classified as "critically endangered" by the UNESCO Atlas of the World's Languages in Danger as most speakers are middle-aged or older with limited transmission rates to children.
+With such a decline, ’Ivillu’at is classified as "critically endangered" by the UNESCO Atlas of the World's Languages in Danger as most speakers are middle-aged or older with limited transmission rates to children.

 Three dialects are known to exist: Desert, Mountain and Pass, as well as some other sub-dialects.

 Classification

 Cahuilla is a member of the Uto-Aztecan language family.
 Together with Cupeño it forms the Cupan subdivision of the Californian subgroup, other members of which are Serrano, Kitanemuk, Luiseño and Tongva (Gabrielino).
 This Californian subgroup consisting of Cupan and Serran languages was once known as the Takic group, a name which has fallen out of use.